Ready to find out more?

 Connect With Us

-Behcet’s Disease affects different parts of the body, therefore, it is likely patients will have different doctors.
+Behcet’s Disease affects different parts of the body, therefore; it is likely patients will have different doctors.
 It will be helpful to have a primary care physician in order to coordinate treatment and monitor care.
-Communication among various physicians is important in regards to clinical symptoms and treatment options.
+Communication among various physicians is very important in order to achieve optimal care.

 |Specialized Doctor||What is treated|

 |Gynecologist||Treats the health of the female reproductive system|

 |Urologist||Treats male and female urinary system and male reproductive organs|

 |Gastroenterologist||Manages diseases of the gastrointestinal tract and liver|

 |Pulmonologist||Deals with diseases involving the respiratory tract|

 |Neurologist||Treats disorders of the nervous system|

 |Psychiatrist or Psychologist||Treats mental health disorders|